 Despite many years of arguing “I am not a perfectionist”, the reality is, I really am.
 I’ve realised that this characteristic of mine actually causes me many problems and it is really quite annoying.
 You would think being a perfectionist would mean “wooh, great, you’re a perfectionist that means most things must be perfect for you” but nope, you couldn’t be further from the truth.
 I decided to blog about the issues I personally have with being a perfectionist and they may relate to you too!

 Getting emotional over the littlest thing

-I’ve cried over many ridiculous things: not being able to get thread through a needle & not being able to remove a bottle lid being two of a verrry long list.
-It sounds ridiculous, but you know when you have a build up of things and then a task that should be quite simple, just isn’t.
+I’ve cried over many ridiculous things: not being able to get the thread through a needle & not being able to remove a bottle lid being two of a verrry long list.
+It sounds ridiculous, but you know when you have a build up of things and then a task that should be quite simple just isn’t.
 Cue the tears.

-Not feeling happy within yourself
+Not feeling happy with yourself

 Mind always running overboard

 It can be midnight, and I can feel absolutely exhausted but if I remember something that I didn’t do all that well or something I could have done better, there’s no chance of sleep for a while.
 It’s the worst thing because it can literally be remembering something that happened 10 years ago, but the regret/shame and stupid feeling is still as strong and is still enough to keep a perfectionist awake.